 It was on the Ministry Experience Scheme in Blackpool that my passion for youth ministry and young people was confirmed.
 I took over the running of both the Sunday school and youth group.
 I sought out ways to develop my skills as a leader, taking part in a leadership course and going to national conferences.

 God's timing is perfect.
 Freedom Church Mereside received funding for a Youth Worker to start a few months after I would finish the Blackpool Ministry Experience Scheme.
 I applied and was successful.
 I felt God's hand was completely at work.

 I knew my time with the young people of the Mereside estate was only just beginning.
 It is a real blessing and an honour to help them to navigate through life, figuring out where God fits into it.

 Lizzie - Ministry Experience Scheme Participant

 How do I get involved?

 (Your data will be sent directly to any diocese you select, and to Archbishops' Council, data may be shared between the two organisations.
-Data will not be shared with other third parties.
+Data will not be shared with third parties.)